12 Best Beaches in Santa Barbara, CA

 This beach has a laid-back holiday atmosphere.
 You can play volleyball, build sandcastles, frolic in the gentle waves, and surf the swells.
-For a bite to eat, you can stroll to snack shacks and cafés in the cute little beach town of Carpinteria, steps from the sand.
+For a bite to eat, just stroll to snack shacks and cafés in the cute little beach town of Carpinteria, steps from the sand.

 This is also a great beach for walking.
 From here, you can stroll all the way to the neighboring Carpinteria State Beach, where you'll find one of California's most popular campgrounds.
-Even farther southeast along the coast, you'll end up at Rincon Point, with one of the world's most famous surf breaks.
+Walk even farther southeast along the coast, and you'll end up at Rincon Point, with one of the world's most famous surf breaks.

 Nature lovers will also find plenty to love here.
 The beach is a wonderful spot to watch the sunset, and behind the shore, you can explore nature trails through the Carpinteria Salt Marsh Nature Park.
 Bird-watching is excellent in this important wetland habitat.